 Skip to main content

-• The Integrative Review Capstone (IRC) that forms the final “bookend” includes complex patient encounters and challenging multi-system diagnostic problems which allow the learner to integrate previously acquired knowledge, including the complexities of the social determinants of health, healthcare disparities and how a patient interacts with a health system and is part of the Physician and Patient Centered Care course (PPCC)..
+The phase ends with an Integrative Review Capstone (IRC) course, which includes complex patient encounters and challenging multisystem diagnostic problems which let you integrate previously acquired knowledge, including the complexities of the social determinants of health, healthcare disparities and how a patient interacts with a health system.

 Principles of Medical Science and Practice